 About me

-I’m a research specialist on the calibration and validation team for NASA’s Surface Water and Ocean Topography satellite mission.
-As part of the validation efforts, I have surveyed rivers and lakes from New Zealand to Alaska.
-Prior to working on SWOT, I earned a B.A. from Middlebury College, using InSAR and optical remote sensing data to quantify rock glacier kinematics in Utah.
+I earned a B.A. from Middlebury College, completing a thesis using InSAR and optical remote sensing data to quantify rock glacier kinematics in Utah.
+Before starting my Ph.D., I worked as a research specialist on the calibration and validation team for NASA’s Surface Water and Ocean Topography (SWOT) satellite mission at UNC Chapel Hill.
+As part of the validation efforts, I surveyed rivers and lakes from New Zealand to Alaska.
 I’m invigorated by spending time outdoors, allotting summers to sampling water quality parameters for UW-Madison’s Center for Limnology and collecting glaciological data while learning how to tele ski with the Juneau Icefield Research Program.
 Outside of work, I enjoy looking at maps to plan adventures, mountain biking, and card games.

 Snapshots from the field